HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 ## Weapons and Armour
 ### Weapons
 Weapons are divided into the 3 Hands.
-Giving a bonus as noted to damaging actions that use that Hand.
+Giving a bonus as noted to successful damaging actions that use that Hand.
 The GM will know what Hand a weapon will have.

 | Weapon | Bonus | Slots | Price |
 | ------ | ----- | ----- | ----- |